SupaxInc/data-structure-and-algorithms/README.md

     - Time Complexity: mn * 4 ^ k
     - Space Complexity: O(h)

-    **Most Optimized Approach:** Similarly use a trie but remove a word from trie when its been found
+    **Most Optimized Approach:** Similarly use a trie but remove a word from trie when its been found, prevents from finding it again

     - Time Complexity: mn * 4 ^ k
     - Space Complexity: O(h)